 Hobé creations tended to feature very intricate metal workmanship (with a variety of metals) and particularly stunning semiprecious stones, as well as faux stones.
 The pieces are highly noticeable, because they are so well-made and complex.
 Hobé jewelry of note includes lovely sterling silver floral designs.

-The Hobé perhaps discovered and certainly popularized the Majorcan pearl, considered the best faux pearl by many costume jewelry aficionados.
+The Hobé perhaps discovered and certainly popularized the Majorcan pearl, considered the best faux pearl by many costume jewelry aficionados and vintage jewelry collectors alike.

 Jewelry with the Hobé signature is still made currently, but is not associated with the Hobé family.

-Collectors find it relatively easy to find Hobé jewelry that is in great condition, because it was so well made.
+Collectors of vintage hobe jewelry find it relatively easy to find Hobé jewelry that is in great condition, because it was so well made.
 Older rhinestone pieces and also sterling silver pieces are avidly collected.
 One way to tell the older pieces from newer ones is to look at whether the beads or stones were actually strung.